crespohector/welcome-to-mod-7/README.md

 ## Daily Standups

 Daily standups will take place between groups of 3-5 students from your circle.
-Each student will take roughly 5 minutes to screen-share their deployed app and code.
+Each student will take roughly 5-7 minutes to screen-share their **deployed app** and **code**.
+Students are expected to explain what they worked on Heroku and then explain the code and data-flow afterwards.
 Specific standup times will always be announced in your circle channel.
 TA's will ask students a small handful of questions while taking brief notes that are shared with the rest of the module 7 team as well as the PTMs and the Career Quest team.

+### Questions For Students:

+*Please note that all work must be shown on Heroku, not localhost.
+We can not determine the progression of your project based on localhost alone*
+* What did you worked on yesterday?
+* What is your goal for today that you plan to complete before next standup?
+* Can you walkthrough the code base of the feature you worked on?

-### Questions for Students:
+### Additional Questions That May Be Asked For Students:
 * When did you last deploy?
 * Is all the code you are showing deployed?
 * What progress did you make on your goal from yesterday?
-* What is your goal for today that you plan to complete before next standup?
 * Does your lead circle TA approve of the goal?
 * What is your project status in terms of user stories?

 ### Other Standup Notes

-* If technical questions come up your circle TA will ask you to put them into the lecture questions channel asap as we will not have time to debug during standups.
+* If technical questions come up, your circle TA will ask you to put them in the lecture questions channel asap as we will not have time to debug during standups.
 * TAs will take notes regardless of whether your standup check in seems like it went well or not.
 * TA notes will include whether you met yesterdays goal fully / partially / not at all.
 * TA notes will also include 3-5 word description of your goal for tomorrow.